decentri-fi/defi-hub/.github/README.md

 ### Decentrifi Blockchains

-The Decentrifi ecosystem currently supports an array of prominent networks, including Ethereum, Binance Smart Chain, Polygon, and more.
+The Decentrifi ecosystem currently supports an array of prominent networks, including Ethereum, Polygon, and more.
 You can find the complete list of active supported networks at https://api.decentri.fi/networks, which is automatically updated to reflect our expanding network compatibility.

 ### Decentrifi Protocols